 Feedback has informed the draft vision and principles and the ASP we are preparing for Three Sisters’ Village.
 As we move forward, we will continue to create opportunities for all community members to feel heard during each phase of the ASP process.

 Engagement activities also provide us with a way to report back to the community on what was heard and how input can be incorporated.
 Public Council Meetings and updates through local media are other avenues TSMV will use to keep the community informed.

-Here are just a few activities that have taken place in the past year or so:
+Here are just a few additional activities that have taken place since 2018:

 COMMUNITY ENGAGEMENT POP-UPS